MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-item-application.md

 3. The user posts a sales credit memo for the returned item, which applies to the sales entry, to reverse the cost correctly.
 4. A freight cost, related to the purchase order that was posted earlier, arrives.
 The user posts it as an item charge.

-The following table shows the result of scenario steps 1 through 3 on the item’s value entries.
+The following table shows the result of scenario steps 1 through 3 on the item's value entries.

 |Posting Date|Item Ledger Entry Type|Valued Quantity|Cost Amount (Actual)|Appl.-from Item Entry|Item Ledger Entry No.|Entry No.|
 |-------------------------------------|-----------------------------------------------|-----------------------------------------|------------------------------------------------|------------------------------------------------|-----------------------------------------------|----------------------------------|